skrakau/PureCLIP/docs/PhD-week_tutorial/preprocessing.rst

 .. code:: bash

-    cutadapt -j 6 --match-read-wildcards --times 1 -e 0.1 -O 1 --quality-cutoff 6 -m 18 -a NNNNNAGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -g CTTCCGATCTACAAGTT  -g CTTCCGATCTTGGTCCT -A AACTTGTAGATCGGA -A AGGACCAAGATCGGA -A ACTTGTAGATCGGAA -A GGACCAAGATCGGAA  -A CTTGTAGATCGGAAG  -A GACCAAGATCGGAAG -A TTGTAGATCGGAAGA -A ACCAAGATCGGAAGA -A TGTAGATCGGAAGAG -A CCAAGATCGGAAGAG -A GTAGATCGGAAGAGC -A CAAGATCGGAAGAGC -A TAGATCGGAAGAGCG  -A AAGATCGGAAGAGCG -A AGATCGGAAGAGCGT  -A GATCGGAAGAGCGTC -A ATCGGAAGAGCGTCG -A TCGGAAGAGCGTCGT -A CGGAAGAGCGTCGTG -A GGAAGAGCGTCGTGT -o rep1/reads.R1.trimmed.fastq.gz -p rep1/reads.R2.trimmed.fastq.gz rep1/reads.R1.fastq.gz rep1/reads.R2.fastq.gz > rep1/cutadapt.log
+    prun python-3.6.4-1 cutadapt -j 6 --match-read-wildcards --times 1 -e 0.1 -O 1 --quality-cutoff 6 -m 18 -a NNNNNAGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -g CTTCCGATCTACAAGTT  -g CTTCCGATCTTGGTCCT -A AACTTGTAGATCGGA -A AGGACCAAGATCGGA -A ACTTGTAGATCGGAA -A GGACCAAGATCGGAA  -A CTTGTAGATCGGAAG  -A GACCAAGATCGGAAG -A TTGTAGATCGGAAGA -A ACCAAGATCGGAAGA -A TGTAGATCGGAAGAG -A CCAAGATCGGAAGAG -A GTAGATCGGAAGAGC -A CAAGATCGGAAGAGC -A TAGATCGGAAGAGCG  -A AAGATCGGAAGAGCG -A AGATCGGAAGAGCGT  -A GATCGGAAGAGCGTC -A ATCGGAAGAGCGTCG -A TCGGAAGAGCGTCGT -A CGGAAGAGCGTCGTG -A GGAAGAGCGTCGTGT -o rep1/reads.R1.trimmed.fastq.gz -p rep1/reads.R2.trimmed.fastq.gz rep1/reads.R1.fastq.gz rep1/reads.R2.fastq.gz > rep1/cutadapt.log

 For eCLIP data, it was suggested (`Van Nostrand et. al, 2016 <https://www.ncbi.nlm.nih.gov/pubmed/27018577>`_) to apply two rounds of adapter trimming to correct for possible double ligations events.

 .. code:: bash

-    cutadapt -j 6 --match-read-wildcards --times 1 -e 0.1 -O 5 --quality-cutoff 6 -m 18 -A AACTTGTAGATCGGA -A AGGACCAAGATCGGA -A ACTTGTAGATCGGAA -A GGACCAAGATCGGAA -A CTTGTAGATCGGAAG -A GACCAAGATCGGAAG -A TTGTAGATCGGAAGA -A ACCAAGATCGGAAGA -A TGTAGATCGGAAGAG -A CCAAGATCGGAAGAG -A GTAGATCGGAAGAGC -A CAAGATCGGAAGAGC -A TAGATCGGAAGAGCG -A AAGATCGGAAGAGCG -A AGATCGGAAGAGCGT -A GATCGGAAGAGCGTC -A ATCGGAAGAGCGTCG -A TCGGAAGAGCGTCGT -A CGGAAGAGCGTCGTG -A GGAAGAGCGTCGTGT -o rep1/reads.R1.trimmed2.fastq.gz -p rep1/reads.R2.trimmed2.fastq.gz rep1/reads.R1.trimmed.fastq.gz rep1/reads.R2.trimmed.fastq.gz > rep1/cutadapt.2.log
+    prun python-3.6.4-1 cutadapt -j 6 --match-read-wildcards --times 1 -e 0.1 -O 5 --quality-cutoff 6 -m 18 -A AACTTGTAGATCGGA -A AGGACCAAGATCGGA -A ACTTGTAGATCGGAA -A GGACCAAGATCGGAA -A CTTGTAGATCGGAAG -A GACCAAGATCGGAAG -A TTGTAGATCGGAAGA -A ACCAAGATCGGAAGA -A TGTAGATCGGAAGAG -A CCAAGATCGGAAGAG -A GTAGATCGGAAGAGC -A CAAGATCGGAAGAGC -A TAGATCGGAAGAGCG -A AAGATCGGAAGAGCG -A AGATCGGAAGAGCGT -A GATCGGAAGAGCGTC -A ATCGGAAGAGCGTCG -A TCGGAAGAGCGTCGT -A CGGAAGAGCGTCGTG -A GGAAGAGCGTCGTGT -o rep1/reads.R1.trimmed2.fastq.gz -p rep1/reads.R2.trimmed2.fastq.gz rep1/reads.R1.trimmed.fastq.gz rep1/reads.R2.trimmed.fastq.gz > rep1/cutadapt.2.log

 Preparing read IDs for UMI-tools